7:00 p.m. – 8:30 p.m.

 RCIA is for those persons who have never been baptized and seek to join the community of believers.
 These men and women are called “Catechumens.”

-RCIA is for those who have been baptized in another Christian faith, but are seeking to join the Catholic Church.
-These men and women are called “Candidates.”
+RCIA is for those who have been baptized in another Christian faith, but are seeking full communion with the Catholic Church.
+These men and women are called “Candidates for full communion.”

 RCIA is for those who have been baptized in the Catholic faith but who have never been fully initiated, through the Sacraments of Eucharist/Confirmation.
-These are also called “Candidates.”
+These are also called “Candidates for full initiation.”

 Others who participate in RCIA are: Catholic adults who serve as sponsors for the catechumens and candidates.
 These people have a very important role in helping to nurture and introduce the catechumens and candidates to the Church community by providing support, example and prayer.